 When to plant

 You might assume I would recommend against winter planting but this isn’t necessarily so.
 Where the soil is workable get them in – planting bare root stock in the depths of winter is easy, the trees receive no shock and they don’t need any after watering.
 Pear trees are hardy enough when completely dormant so living in Scotland shouldn’t deter you from planting during what has always been the favoured time of year for fruit tree planting.
 Of course an earlier October or November planting is ideal and you can also consider planting container grown stock during late Spring -Summer; this has the advantage of allowing the trees to establish before the winter & you can plant during what is usually a better more clement time of year, but remember they will require regular watering until Autumn, to get them established, even in the wetter Northern area’s.

-I hope this article has given you the encouragement, knowledge and confidence to include Pears as part of your fruit tree planting programme, no matter where you live!
+I hope this article has given you the encouragement, knowledge and confidence to include Pear Trees as part of your fruit tree planting programme, no matter where you live!